JamesBrooks01/can-of-books-backend/README.md

 - Name of feature: Update
   - Estimate of time needed to complete: 1 hour
   - Start time: 1:40
-  - Finish time:
+  - Finish time: 3:34
-  - Actual time needed to complete:
+  - Actual time needed to complete: 2 hours

 ## Credit and Collaborations